Venus calendar in rock art, Negev Desert Israel

 Venus calendar was a significant aspect of ancient astronomical knowledge and was widely recognized and utilized by various cultures.
 The rock art in the Negev Desert, Israel, is an example of the importance of the Venus calendar, as it features various symbols and counters depicting the octagonal and pentagonal cycles of Venus.

 The rock art used as a tool for counting lunar months and years and also a counter for the synodic cycle of Venus.
-These intricate and ingeniously designed rock art images2 demonstrate the high level of astronomical understanding of the ancient peoples and their reliance on the Venus calendar in their daily lives.
+These intricate and ingeniously designed rock art images demonstrate the high level of astronomical understanding of the ancient peoples and their reliance on the Venus calendar in their daily lives.

 The Venus-related rock art in the Negev Desert suggests that its inhabitants used the planet's cycles to adjust their calendars.
 The Venus cycle knowledge spread over a thousand miles from the Fertile Crescent to the Negev Desert, proving a cultural connection between the desert-dwellers and those in Mesopotamia..